 Regional projects must meet all of the following criteria:

 County managers may submit initial project worksheets via email to Golden LEAF for review and feedback.
-Golden LEAF will schedule meetings with county managers to review submitted projects.
+Submissions are due by August 4 at noon.
+Golden LEAF will schedule meetings with county managers to review submitted projects on August 9 and August 14.
 There is no cap on the number of projects eligible to be submitted in this phase.
 Regional projects may submit project worksheets directly to Golden LEAF for review and feedback.

-County managers submit the final list of projects endorsed to apply to Golden LEAF.
+County managers submit the final list of projects endorsed to apply to Golden LEAF by September 8 at noon.
 Each county may submit up to four projects that total up to $2 million, though no single project may request more than $1.5 million.

 Regional projects submit a form confirming their intent to apply.
 Regional projects must meet with Golden LEAF staff prior to this deadline to request regional designation and are encouraged to do so as early as possible.